 Many bird species can be seen throughout the area.
 Local birders frequent Lake Estes as the sun comes up for an in-town birding experience which can be topped off with a short drive to the Egg and I. (oops..did I say eggs for breakfast)

 Cub Lake trail skirts the west end of Moraine Park.
 The portion of the trail along the Moraine Park meadow is relatively flat and a good place to see many different kinds of birds as well as elk, deer and maybe if you are lucky, a coyote.
 Take a picnic and stay a while.

 If the birds and their songs intrigue you but you are not sure who is singing what song, try a private or group tour with Kaiyote Tours.
 Their guides specialize in birding, botany and wildlife watching as well as wildflower and tree identification.
 Give them a call at (970) 556-6103 or visit their website at KaiyoteTours.com.

 While you are out enjoying our wild neighbors remember they are just that, wild.
 Animals may look like they don’t even notice you but they are keeping an eye on you.
 During the spring and summer seasons the mommas are raising their babies and the fall is mating time.
 Getting too close can cause a close encounter of the kind you don’t want.
 You can get great close up pictures from a safe distance with a telephoto lens.

-To make reservations for your stay at Alpine Trail Ridge Inn call 1-800-233-5023 or book online Book Now.
+To make reservations for your stay at Alpine Trail Ridge Inn call 1-800-233-5023 or book online.
 We look forward to hearing about your nature experience.